11 Jul Be Like Pinchas; The Covenant of Shalom; Peace, Completeness, Wholenesss

 A Kabbalistic insight on Pinchas

 According to Kabbalah, Pinchas ability for Peace is rooted in his attribute -emanation-sefirot of Yesod-Foundation (found in the middle of the middle axis).
-This gave him the potential to unify the powers of Keter-Crown from above with Malchus-Kingship from below . ..The ability to bring about unification is the power of bringing about shalom – peace- completeness (rectification-tikun).
+This gave him the potential to unify the powers of Keter-Crown from above with Malchus-Kingship from below and the ability to bring about unification is the power of bringing about shalom – peace- completeness (rectification-tikun).
 See diagram below…

 Tackling large critical National isssues depend on individual effort to bring shalom-completeness.
 To be lIke Pinchas…

-• There is a need to cultivate Jewish minds and Jewish hearts.
-I believe there is too great an emphasis on academic wisdom and not enough attention to emotive wisdom.
+- There is a need to cultivate Jewish minds and Jewish hearts.
+I believe there is too great an emphasis on academic wisdom and not enough attention to the nurturing and interinclusion of emotive wisdom.
 Our schools should prepare our youth with the tools to be able to succeed in all aspects of all society including derech eretz (the ways of the land).
 This will increase the individuals oportunities to better actualize his/her potential for tikun olam.

-There are times in our lives when we need to Be Like Pinchas and we must act with zeal and clarity.
+There are times in our lives when we need to Be Like Pinchas where we must act with zeal and clarity.
 This is possible with G-d as our partner.

 Leib Getzel (Lawrence) Lax